ImWuX/ZenUI/docs/components/switch.md

 `boolean SWITCH:GetValue()`
 Returns the value of the switch.

+`void SWITCH:SetLocked( boolean value )`
+Sets the locked state of the switch.

+`boolean SWITCH:GetLocked()`
+Returns the locked state of the switch.

 `void SWITCH:SetOnColor( Color color )`
 Sets the color of the switch when turned on.